ChasinSpin/astrid/OTEStamper/hardware/README.md

 * Added JST 2 Pin Connector For Different 12V Source
 * Changed Q1/Q2 to MMBT2222A-TP for increased fan current upto 500mA

+## Version 1.0.0 (no board revision)

+Extended monostable duration from 1.2us to 1ms to account for different versions of the camera module with varying XVS pulse lengths, which can cause multiple pulses for each XVS signal:

+ * Changed R18 from 1K to 10K
+ * Changes C12 from 1nF to 0.1uF

 ## Future Ideas